 How to buy Amazon stock

 As one of the first trillion-dollar companies, Amazon has been among the world’s most successful stocks.
 It’s grown sales at a breakneck pace over the years, and many see Amazon as the company to beat in e-commerce.
-It’s one of the highest-profile “blue chip” stocks, and many investors have enjoyed the stock’s run already under the leadership of CEO Jeff Bezos.
+It’s one of the highest-profile “blue chip” stocks, and many investors have enjoyed the stock’s run already under the leadership of company founder Jeff Bezos.

 1. Analyze Amazon and its financials